oils-for-unix/oils/doc/ref/chap-cmd-lang.md

 <h2 id="Control Flow">Control Flow</h2>

-These are keywords in Oil, not builtins!
+These are keywords in Oils, not builtins!

 ### break